 Walking the dogs on a dying planet

-Finally, there’s Leigh Brackett’s Skaith trilogy.
+Finally, there’s Leigh Brackett’s Skaith trilogy (The Ginger Star, The Hounds of Skaith and The Reavers of Skaith).
 For these, Brackett dusted off her once quite popular planet-hopping character from the SF pulp magazines of the 1940s and 1950s, Eric John Stark.
 He’s a human who was orphaned as a toddler on Mercury and raised by the non-human ‘aborigines’ inhabiting the planet’s twilight belt until found again by Earthmen.
 His upbringing in that harsh environment made him incredibly tough, strong and mean as hell – and the harsh sunlight also made his skin almost black as charcoal (although none of the depictions on magazine and paperback covers reflect this).
 He always felt like a fish out of water, and became a sort of an interplanetary gun (or sword or knife) for hire, often getting in trouble with the law and having as series of swashbuckling adventures on Mars, Venus and a few other locales in our solar system.

 For her new Stark adventures, Brackett moved the setting away from our solar system to a distant planet called Skaith – and simply refrained from mentioning where Stark had his previous adventures (although, notably, at one point she did mention his early childhood on Mercury).